+Prior to travel, please check if you require a visa for Zambia and confirm the cost of your visa, as well as whether or not you are able to purchase your visa on arrival.
 Visa fees are subject to change.
-Prior to travel, please confirm the cost of your visa, as well as whether or not you are able to purchase your visa on arrival.
+For more information, please click here.